YieumYoon/ecse275-final-astar-search/README.md

 ### Working Implementation

 The following GIF shows the robot navigating the environment, detecting obstacles, and updating the map in real-time.
 It demonstrates the integration of LiDAR and vision sensors, mapping, and A-Star pathfinding.
+The windows on the right-hand side display the camera views, showing what the robot sees as it moves through the environment.

 ![alt text](media/275video_720p.gif)